FJRG2007/snatch/README.md

 - Download web content, including videos, and other resources nested to a website.
 - Generate customized and automated dictionaries with possible passwords or e-mails based on your target.
 - Mass and/or controlled port scanning.
-- Search people from an image or video.
+- Search people from an image or video (facial detection and recognition).
 - Massive metadata extraction.
 - Search for vulnerable paths using directory listing.
 - Get domains registered with an email (reverse whois).